cloudnativetrainings/trainings/kubermatic_kubernetes_platform_administration/11_add_master_seed_clusters_mla/README.md

 # Monitoring of Master and Seed Clusters

+In this lab you will install the MLA stack for the Master/Seed Cluster.
+The documentation for doing this can be found [here](https://docs.kubermatic.com/kubermatic/v2.26/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/).

 ## Configure Monitoring Stack

 Add the following to the file `values.yaml` on root level.
 Take care about the Domain.